FlowFuse/website/src/blog/2023/12/dashboard-0-10-0.md

 - [0.10.0 Release Notes](https://github.com/FlowFuse/node-red-dashboard/releases/tag/v0.10.0)

-As always, thanks for reading and your interested in Dashboard 2.0.
+As always, thanks for reading and your interest in Dashboard 2.0.
 If you have any feature requests, bugs/complaints or general feedback, please do reach out, and raise issues on our relevant [GitHub repository](https://github.com/FlowFuse/node-red-dashboard).

 - [Dashboard 2.0 Activity Tracker](https://github.com/orgs/FlowFuse/projects/15/views/1)
 - [Dashboard 2.0 Planning Board](https://github.com/orgs/FlowFuse/projects/15/views/4)